Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Guide.md

 >[!pf2rule]- Human - Driven Settlers of the World
 >Of all the mortal races, none are more numerous and driven than humans.
 Blessed with ambitious versatility yet cursed by fleeting lifespans, they chase their passions with fervent urgency.
 This volatile spirit allows humans to attune deeply with the impassioned essences of magic and spirits.
 >
 >Humans revere Zefaelon, the Great Spirit of Cities and Law, as patron of their monumental civilizations like Pharousia, Caelindor, Valcour, and Qahilim.
+They also worships Aresmun, the Valiant Shield for protection of their realms and in time of war.
 It was human industry that triggered the Arcane Revolution, with cities like Azulihrun now towering as wondrous cerulium-powered metropolises.

 >[!pf2rule]- Dwarf - Ancient Builders from the Depth
 > Ever since the First Age, dwarves–masters of stonecraft and metalwork–inhabited vast underground kingdoms in the subterranean world known as the Umbral Realm.
 Then the wandering fey refugees, fleeing the terrible devastation of the Fey Reckoning, brought tales of the wondrous surface realms.
 Inspired, King Volkarr led the an expedition and established the Kingdom of Dorn, constructing the grand citadel of Heavenkeep on Mount Elderspine as their first surface holding.